-In addition, pursuant to Education Code section 52075, individuals may file a complaint under the OCDE's Uniform Complaint Procedure alleging that the OCDE has not complied with the LCAP requirements in the Education Code.
-The complaint may be filed anonymously.
-If the complainant is not satisfied with the decision of the OCDE, the individual may appeal the decision to the State Superintendent of Public Instruction.
-The State Superintendent of Public Instruction is required to issue a decision on the appeal within 60 days of the Superintendent of Public Instruction's receipt of the appeal.
+Complaints regarding unauthorized student fees or LCAP requirements may be filed anonymously.
+If the complainant is not satisfied with the decision of the OCDE, the individual may appeal the decision to the State Superintendent of Public Instruction is required to issue a decision on the appeal within 60 days of the Superintendent of Public Instruction's receipt of the appeal.
 If the OCDE finds merit in the complaint or the Superintendent of Public Instruction finds merit in an appeal, the OCDE will provide a remedy to all affected pupils, parents, and guardians